Humana and Leyva expedition: Etzanoa, the "Great Settlement"

 In 1601, Jusepe guided Juan de Oñate, the founder of New Mexico and governor of the new colony, on a large expedition to the Plains.
-He took Oñate to the same area where he had gone with Humana and Leyva.
-They found the "Great Settlement" or Etzanoa, which was located along the Walnut River in Arkansas City, Kansas.
+He took Oñate to the same area where he had gone with Humaña and Leyva.
+They found the "Great Settlement" or Etzanoa, which was located along the Walnut River in what is today Arkansas City, Kansas.
 The people of the Great Settlement were almost certainly Wichita Indians whom Oñate later called Rayados.

-The large river where Jusepe deserted the expedition may have been the Missouri, perhaps near Kansas City.
+The large river where Jusepe deserted the expedition may have been the Missouri, perhaps near modern-day Kansas City.
 The Missouri is about 500 yards wide at this point, not as wide as Jusepe estimated, but the largest river that could be reached in about 10 days travel from the Great Settlement.
 This would be the first known visit of Europeans to the Missouri River.

-What does not fit very well with this possible route is Jusepe's comment that three days beyond the Great Settlement that they came upon "such a multitude of buffalo that the plain—which was level, for there are no mountains—was so covered with them that they were startled and amazed at the sight."
+What does not fit very well with this possible route is Jusepe's comment that three days beyond the Great Settlement that they came upon "such a multitude of buffalo that the plain—which was level, for there are no mountains—was so covered with them that they were startled and amazed at the sight".
 If the Great Settlement were at Wichita or Arkansas City, three days travel toward the Missouri River would place the expedition in the rocky and rolling Flint Hills not a plain.
 Moreover, in historic times buffalo were most abundant in the shorter grass prairies west of longitude 97° rather than the tall grass prairies to the east.
 Thus, the contradictions in Jusepe's account will continue to provoke speculation.

 Conceivably the "great river" was the Kansas, which during high water would have been deep and wide.
-The Platte River in Nebraska has also been suggested, but that would require a major recalculation of the route of Humana, Leyva, and Oñate and the location of the Great Settlement.
+The Platte River in Nebraska has also been suggested, but that would require a major recalculation of the route of Humaña, Leyva, and Oñate and the location of the Great Settlement.